MarianaNun/qa-automation-challenge/README.md

 You’ll start by implementing a login test from scratch, then finish two existing tests that were partially generated using Ranger’s test recorder and code generation tool.

 You have one hour to complete this exercise.
-When the hour is up, your interviewer will rejoin the call to discuss your work.
-You’ll walk them through what you accomplished, highlight what went well, and note any improvements you would have made with additional time.
+When the hour is up, you will be required to explain in short your solutions in less than 4 minutes, you’ll walk interviewers through what you accomplished, highlight what went well, and note any improvements you would have made with additional time.

 ## Your Task